jbampton/ruby-strip/README.md

 The two commands that were run to produce the sample output were:

-  - ruby ruby-strip.rb php-test-files
+  - ruby ruby_strip.rb php-test-files

-  - ruby ruby-strip.rb random-test-files
+  - ruby ruby_strip.rb random-test-files

 If you are still to afraid to dive in and try Ruby, how about some easy free web based interactive courses on basic tech: